fpozoc/ML-engineer-interview-task/README.md

 Currently, you can find the following docker files:

-1. jupyter.Dockerfile builds an image for running notebooks.
+1. `docker/jupyter.Dockerfile` builds an image for running notebooks.
-2. test.Dockerfile builds an image to run all tests in (make test-docker).
+2. `docker/test.Dockerfile` builds an image to run all tests in (make test-docker).
-3. model.Dockerfile build an image to train the model.
+3. `docker/model.Dockerfile` build an image to train the model.

 User can start all services using `docker-compose`: for example `docker-compose up jupyter`.